mosaicnetworks/evm-lite/README.md

 EVM-Lite will use a LevelDB database to persist state objects.
 The file of the
 database can be specified with the `eth.db` flag which defaults to `<datadir>/eth/chaindata`.

-If a database already exists when starting a new evm-lite instance, the state
-will be set to the one corresponding to the last committed block.

 ## API
 The Service exposes an API at the address specified by the --eth.listen flag for